mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 ![addbackendpool](https://github.com/mindmotivate/multicloudclass/assets/130941970/bf60f9e3-ff6a-44d1-b5b7-a01aaf04b84a)
 ![backendpoolname](https://github.com/mindmotivate/multicloudclass/assets/130941970/dce7cd1c-7c24-4ea4-9ff6-87b3b3899cc6)

-Virtual Network: Associate it with you Vnet: (the name of your virtual netowrk should auto populate this field)<br>
+Virtual Network: Associate it with you Vnet: (the name of your virtual network should auto-populate this field)<br>
 Click "Save" when complete<br>

 Similar to our security group, the load balancer will also have its own set of inbound rules...<br>

 **Add Load Balancing Rules**<br>
 Frontend IP address: select the "ProdApp1-frontendip" from the drop down <br>
 Backend Pool: select the "ProdApp1-backendpool" from the drop down list<br>